wp-plugins/thoughtful-comments/readme.txt

 Thoughtful Comments assumes that each comment is contained in some HTML element with unique ID which is containing the comment ID, so it works with most of the themes.

+== Screenshots ==

+1. The front end comment moderation which editor and admin users are able to see and use.
+2. Number of unapproved comments shown for editor and admin users in the frontend.
+The number is highlighted as there are some unapproved comments and there's a tooltip.
+3. Per-user moderation settings.

 == Frequently Asked Questions ==

 [Support](http://foliovision.com/seo-tools/wordpress/plugins/thoughtful-comments/)